Broken Bones in Truck Accidents

 When a large or commercial truck collides with a smaller vehicle, occupants can be crushed or pinned inside their car.
 They can also be thrown against the dashboard, windshield, or car door.
 Any of these actions can result in broken bones.
 Some of the most fractured bones are the arms, legs, and ribs.
 Skull fractures are also relatively common in large truck crashes.
 Fractures of the neck and spine vertebrae are also possible, especially in higher-speed collisions.

 The most common types of truck accidents that result in broken bones tend to include:

 - Jackknife accidents

 - Head-on crashes

 Due to the size and weight of large trucks, other types of accidents can also result in broken bones.
-Data from the National Highway Traffic Safety Administration shows that in 2017, 72 percent of those killed in accidents involving large trucks were the occupants of the smaller passenger vehicles.
+Data from the National Highway Traffic Safety Administration shows that in 2017, 72 percent of those killed in large truck accidents were the occupants of smaller passenger vehicles.